Who doesn’t love a sleek black painted piece of furniture?

 My favorite paint brush for most types of furniture paint is a nice, round brush.
 If you can get one with all synthetic bristles, you will get fewer brush strokes in your black paint.

-A great, middle of the range brush is this one:
+A great, middle-of-the-range brush is this one:

 The bristles are nice and fine and help smooth out your paint really well.
 If you decide to invest in a nice brush, be sure to keep it good and clean.
 Properly cared for, a brush like this will last you for years!